zirelan/BIOT670I_Group-3/README.md

-# App Title
+# Welcome
-APP TITLE is a bioinformatics tool designed to identify potential allergens from protein or coding sequence data using BLASTp or BLASTx.
+AllergenScan is a bioinformatics tool designed to identify potential allergens from protein or coding sequence data using BLASTp or BLASTx.
 The tool includes an application providing a user-interface to conduct BLASTp or BLASTx searches against a custom allergenic database.
 Results can be exported in csv format and uploaded into the results viewer for a more detailed analysis.

 ## Set-up